TheBeruriahIncident/leafbyte/iOS/README.md

 # LeafByte on iOS

-In progress.
+Essentially complete, in validation and testing.
 Developing in Xcode